A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Constructing Analyzable Problem

 \subsection{Solution Space Partition}

 We partition the solution space based on fitness, which serves for the runtime analysis by using mathematical tools~\cite{zhou2019evolutionary}.
-In~\myref{eq:fitness}, $i\in\{0,1,...,\frac{n}{2}\}$ is the number of green triangular regions (including the triangle regions that are contained in the green sector regions) that have been correctly classified by $x$, and $j\in\{0,1,...,\frac{3n}{4}\}$ is the subtraction difference between the number of green segment regions correctly classified and the number of white segment regions misclassified.
+In~\myref{eq:fitness}, $i\in\{0,1,...,\frac{n}{2}\}$ is the number of green triangles (including the triangles that are contained in the green sector regions) that have been correctly classified by $x$, and $j\in\{0,1,...,\frac{3n}{4}\}$ is the subtraction difference between the number of green segment regions correctly classified and the number of white segment regions misclassified.
 When a solution satisfies $n_B+n_C\geq b+c, n_B\leq b, n_A\geq a+b-n_B$, there are $i=\frac{n}{4}$ and $j=\frac{3n}{4}$, and this solution is an optimal solution with a fitness value of 1.
-Additionally, we find that when $n$ is greater than or equal to 6, the fitness improvement brought by maximizing the value of $j$ is significantly less than increasing the value of $i$ by 1, i.e., $\frac{3n}{4}\cdot (\frac{\pi}{n} - \frac{1}{2} \sin(\frac{2\pi}{n})) < \frac{1}{2} \sin(\frac{2\pi}{n})$.
+Additionally, we find that when $n$ is greater than or equal to 6, the fitness improvement brought by maximizing the value of $j$ is significantly less than that by increasing the value of $i$ by 1, i.e., $\frac{3n}{4}\cdot (\frac{\pi}{n} - \frac{1}{2} \sin(\frac{2\pi}{n})) < \frac{1}{2} \sin(\frac{2\pi}{n})$.

 Thus, according to the number of B/C-type blocks contributing to the fitness, the entire solution space can be partitioned into $(b+c+1)$ subspaces that are denoted as $\cup_{i=0}^{b+c}\chi_i$.
 The following relationship exists between the subspaces: